 Clingman’s Dome Summit Hike in The Smoky Mountains

 Although there are no picnic tables, there are plenty of benches near the store where you can sit to eat your lunch.
 The day we went was pretty chilly, so we opted to eat ours in the car.
 There are several restrooms.
-Although, they do not have running water, they are each equip with hand sanitizer.
+Although they do not have running water, they are each equipped with hand sanitizer.
 At least it’s something!

 As you begin the trail, everyone will be feeling pretty positive.
 The path is nice and wide.
 There is no chance of your children falling off the mountain.
 It is also paved, which eliminates the roots and rocks that so often lead to spills and falls.
 It all seems hunky-dory.

 Related Read: 20 Best Family Hikes In The Smokies